mgrossu/IZA/README.md

 # IZA
-Project for the IZA course at BUT FIT.
+Projectis for the IZA course at BUT FIT.